Optimal Covariance Steering for Discrete-Time Linear Stochastic Systems: Numerical Example

 In this section, we use a two-dimensional system to illustrate our theoretical results.
 Specifically, we consider a linear time-invariant system over a horizon of $N = 30$ steps, and we seek to design a feedback controller to steer all trajectories with initial conditions distributed according to a given Gaussian distribution to another given final Gaussian distribution within the time horizon.
 It is assumed that the state-space matrices are given by

 The boundary conditions and cost function parameters are

 We compute the optimal controller using both approaches in Section~\ref{sec:compute}.
 Namely, we first compute the optimal control using Newton's method, as described in Section~\ref{subsec:Newton}.
 Ten sample paths along with their mean and their covariance ellipses are shown in Figure~\ref{fig:Newton}, where the initial and target state means (respectively, the initial and target three-standard-deviation tolerance regions) are marked with red dots (respectively, red ellipses), and the optimal state mean (respectively, the optimal three-standard-deviation tolerance region) at each time step is marked with a black dash (respectively, a blue ellipse).
-Then, using the SDP method described in Section~\ref{subsec:SDP}, we also solve the corresponding optimization problem using YALMIP and MOSEK.
+Then, using the SDP method described in Section~\ref{subsec:SDP}, we also solve the corresponding optimization problem using YALMIP~\cite{lofberg2004yalmip} and MOSEK~\cite{aps2019mosek}.
 The optimal solution is shown in Figure~\ref{fig:SDP}, where ten sample paths of the optimal process are plotted, along with the optimal state mean and three-standard-deviation ellipses.
 As expected, the two solutions are identical.
-For random systems of higher dimensions and longer time horizons, it is observed that Newton's method is very sensitive to the initialization and does not scale well, and the SDP method is more scalable before it runs out of memory.
+However, our experience has shown that Newton's method is very sensitive to initialization and does not scale well, with higher dimensional systems and longer time horizons.
+On the contrary, the SDP method is numerically more robust and scales much better with the problem parameters.